 The biggest difference I have seen in high-end versus drugstore makeup is eye products.
 For instance, I tried to find a good eyeliner for Literally.
 Years.
 Trust me when I say nothing compares to Stila Stay All Day eyeliner.
 Whether you prefer a light line or a wide cat eye, this is the eyeliner for you.
 I’ve even been out on Lake Superior shore in the middle of 30 mph winds and it didn’t smudge!

 To really separate and define my eyelashes, I love using the Buxom Lash Volumizing mascara (I just buy the travel size) after my first coat.
 This mascara has a special wand that doesn’t coat the eyelashes with product like the Voluminous mascara does.
 It really helps to spread out any clumps that form across the rest of your lash line!

 I’m also incredibly partial to Tarte eyeshadows.
 I truly never got the hype of eyeshadow before.
 “Why pay for something that’s going to rub off after an hour?”
 Tarte is completely different.
 I may be biased because it’s the first high-end eyeshadow I tried (Rainforest Vol III), but it’s the one I’m loyal to now.
 I got rid of most of my other eyeshadows!
 It’s just that good.

 Must Have Setting Spray

 Finally, the setting spray that just doesn’t compare (trust me, I asked the girls at Ulta for a possible dupe): Urban Decay All Nighter Spray.
 It’s actually cheaper on Amazon for a full-size bottle than at Ulta or Sephora!
 I use this all summer long, especially for long wedding days.
 My makeup (including eyebrows and eyeshadow) never budge!
-Totally worth it in my eyes – especially because one bottle should last you a full year.
+Totally worth it in my eyes – especially because one bottle lasts a full year with daily use.